OptimalBits/navcodec/Readme.md

 navcodec depends on [libavcodec](http://libav.org), and this library must be installed before you can install this module using npm.

-The library needed is libavcodec version 0.9.x and above.
-Version 0.9.x includes some new APIs, that are used by this extension.
+The current version of libavcodec needed by navcodec is 0.9.1 and above.

 For most unixes there are packages available, in ubuntu for example use *libavcodec-dev*.
 If you want you can also compile the source code with your preferred settings, this can be useful if you want to get the maximum performance from the library.